 A certified historic structure is a property in Texas that is:

-"Certified rehabilitation" is the rehabilitation of a certified historic structure that the Texas Historical Commission has certified as meeting the U.S. Secretary of the Interior’s Standards for Rehabilitation as defined in 36 CFR Section 67.7 (Standards for rehabilitation).
+"Certified rehabilitation" is the rehabilitation of a certified historic structure that the Texas Historical Commission has certified as meeting the U.S. Secretary of the Interior’s Standards for Rehabilitation as defined in 36 CFR Section 67.7, Standards for rehabilitation.

-"Eligible costs" are qualified rehabilitation expenditures as defined by 26 USC Section 47(c)(2) (Qualified rehabilitation expenditure defined).
+"Eligible costs" are qualified rehabilitation expenditures as defined by 26 USC Section 47(c)(2), Qualified rehabilitation expenditure defined.

 Contact your certified public accountant for information on eligible costs and expenses.
 The Comptroller’s office cannot provide this information.

 An "audited cost report" is a report that itemizes the eligible costs and expenses the entity incurred in the certified rehabilitation of the certified historic structure.
-The cost report must be audited by a certified public accountant.
+The cost report must be audited and issued by a certified public accountant.

 You can claim the credit by filing the Texas tax report via Webfile, through an approved tax software provider or mailing the following forms with your Texas tax report.

-The 2015 report due May 15, 2015 is the first franchise tax report on which any credit can be claimed.
+The 2015 report due May 15, 2015, is the first franchise tax report on which any credit can be claimed.

-The 2017 tax year report due March 1, 2018 is the first insurance premium tax report on which any credit can be claimed.
+The 2017 tax year report due March 1, 2018, is the first insurance premium tax report on which any credit can be claimed.

-Yes, if you are a franchise taxpayer.
-An insurance premium taxpayer may not claim a credit that it has established.
 To establish and claim the credit, send these documents with the tax report:

-Please note: You must still file your tax report electronically if required to do so, and you must mail the required forms to the Comptroller’s office in order to claim the credit.
+Note: You must still file your tax report electronically if required to do so, and you must mail the required forms to the Comptroller’s office in order to claim the credit.

 Upon the sale or purchase of a historic structure credit, the buyer should receive the following documents from the seller: